 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
-For more info check my full disclosure statement.
+For more info, check my full Disclosure statement.

-Over 100 million shoeboxes have been distributed to over 100 countries around the world since the project started 25 years ago.
+Over 100 million of these individual shoeboxes have been distributed to over 100 countries around the world since the project started 25 years ago.
 Each one takes the Good News of Jesus Christ “to the farthest parts of the earth” Acts 1:8.
-How exciting to think that my simple shoebox gift will travel by truck, boat, canoe or camel to reach just the right child – to tell him that he is loved by His Father in heaven.
+How exciting to think that my simple shoebox gift will travel by truck, boat, canoe, or camel to reach just the right child – to tell him that he is loved by His Father in heaven.
 Even though I’ve packed shoeboxes for over 20 years, I still get tingles to think of how God will use or “sow” this small seed!
 Small acts of kindness can change the world.

 Then when the children complete all the lessons, there is a joyous graduation ceremony!
 All the families are invited and many will hear the gospel for the first time.
-Each child receives a certificate and a New Testament in their own language.
+Each child receives a certificate and a New Testament in their language.
 Some will never complete regular school, so this graduation is even more meaningful.

 “I give thanks to God for the opportunity He gave me to study the Bible lessons,” said 14-year-old Gimena from Paraguay.
 “Through them, many children have met Jesus.
 I invited my friends to the classes, and many of them received Jesus as their Savior too.”